-At Solent Bottled Gas Supplies we can provide you with butane 901, 904 and 907 cylinders, all with free delivery to Portsmouth, Fareham, Southampton, Eastleigh, Havant, Cosham, Waterlooville and Winchester.
+At Solent Calor Gas, we can provide you with butane 901, 904 and 907 cylinders, all with free delivery to Portsmouth, Fareham, Southampton, Eastleigh, Havant, Cosham, Waterlooville and Winchester.

 New cylinders (those for which you have no suitable exchange) are subject to a £39.99 and £59.99 hire charge known as the cylinder refill agreement

 - Location – ensure there is an adequate supply of fresh air where the appliance is being used.

 - Cylinders/bottles read instructions and labels on the bottle or cylinder before use.
 Handle with care and do not use if the valve is damaged always use in the upright position.
 Try to change cylinders when empty out if doors where possible and taking care when lifting cylinders not to cause damage.